Kitware/vtk-js/Documentation/content/docs/develop_example.md

-title: Creating a new example in vtk.js
 ---
+title: Creating a new example in VTK.js
+---

+# Creating a new example in VTK.js

-This guide illustrates how to add an example to the vtk.js repository and how to run and debug it.
+This guide illustrates how to add an example to the VTK.js repository and how to run and debug it.

-First each VTK class can have one example but many examples can be added using the standalone approach.
+First each VTK.js class can have one example but many examples can be added using the standalone approach.

 ## Class example